stephank/yarn-plugin-nixify/README.md

   flag can be useful if you don't want a `default.nix` at all.

 - `enableNixPreload` can be set to `false` to disable preloading Yarn cache into the Nix store.
-This preloading is intended to speed up local `nix-build`, because Nix will not have to download dependencies again.
+This preloading is intended to speed up a local `nix-build`, because Nix will not have to download dependencies again.
   Preloading does mean another copy of dependencies on disk, even if you don't do local Nix builds, but the size is usually not an issue on modern disks.